AdamWorley/Blog/src/data/blog-posts/pomodoro.md

 Set your timer for 25 minutes and work on the task until the timer goes off.
 During this time, try to avoid distractions and stay focused on the task at hand.
 Towards the end of the focus block (~last 5 mins) make sure to review what has been done in the block as this helps to tie the block off so you're ready to have a break!

 Take a short break (usually 5 minutes) to recharge and refresh.
-It's often recommended to intnetionally remove yourself from your 'work' space, so this is a good time to step away from your work, stretch, grab a drink, or do something else to help you relax and recharge.
+It's often recommended to intentionally remove yourself from your 'work' space, so this is a good time to step away from your work, stretch, grab a drink, or do something else to help you relax and recharge.

 Repeat the process (work for 25 minutes, take a break) for a total of four Pomodoros.
 After four Pomodoros, take a longer break (usually 15-20 minutes) to recharge and refocus.